 Vanessa Rule, Director of Community Engagement – Contact Vanessa

 From 2007-2011, Vanessa was the lead coordinator of Somerville Climate Action, a community network that brings people and organizations together to build a resilient, just, and sustainable community.
-After joining BFP, she co-founded 350 Massachusetts is now Co-Director and Lead Organizer of Mothers Out Front, both of which are Better Future Projects.
+After joining BFP, she co-founded 350 Massachusetts and is now Co-Director and Lead Organizer of Mothers Out Front, both of which are Better Future Projects.
 As an organizer, she focuses on building relationships across stakeholder groups to develop collaborative actions and projects at the intersection of climate change mitigation and adaptation.
 Among other groups, she has engaged with the local business and environmental justice communities in Somerville.
 Prior to fully devoting herself to climate issues, she worked on watershed management and multi-stakeholder involvement to address ecological issues across municipal boundaries in the greater Boston area.
 She holds a B.A. from Bryn Mawr College and a Master of Environmental Sciences degree in Resource Management and Administration from Antioch New England University.

 Tara Escudero, Gulf Coast Coordinator – Contact Tara